 The resulting adaptations, methods, philosophies and canons that derived from Buddha’s single awakening experience are thus seen as the guides, pointers, and confirmations of Buddha’s experience.

-Zen or Chan, as it was then known in China, was born in the 6th century after Buddhism had already existed in China for over 300 years.
-The origin of Chan is traditionally credited to an Indian monk named Bodhidharma who is said to have visited China during this time.
+Zen or Chan, as it was then known in China, was born in the 6th century after Buddhism had already existed in China for nearly 600 years.
+The origin of Chan is traditionally credited to a legendary Indian monk named Bodhidharma, who is said to have visited China during this time.

-- A strict code of conduct called the Vinaya.
+- A strict code of conduct called the vinaya (Eng: morality; Skt: sila).

-Chan flourished and peaked as a Buddhist school in China during the Tang and Sung dynasties (650-1279).
-Unfortunately, Chan all but died in China as an independent school as it was eventually absorbed into mainstream Buddhist schools due to the prevailing political pressures.
+Chan flourished and peaked as a Buddhist school in China during the Tang (618-907) and Sung dynasties (960-1279).
+Unfortunately, Chan all but died in China as an independent school as it was eventually absorbed with other mainstream Buddhist schools including the popular Pure Land school due to prevailing political pressures.

 The teachings of Chan reached Japan in the 12th century CE, which was about 300 years after mainstream Buddhism was already established during the Nara period.
 The Chinese word Chan was translated into Japanese, as Zen.